TTIC's Virtual Admissions Open House for prospective applicants will be hosted on November 22, 2024. Click here for more details.

 We are excited you are interested in the PhD program in computer science at TTIC!

 TTIC, in admissions, employment and access to programs, considers all faculty, staff and students on the basis of individual merit and without regard to race, color, religion, sex, sexual orientation, national or ethnic origin, age, disability, or any other legally protected status.
-FAQ
+Notice of Nondiscrimination

 Requirements to Apply